 Full Studentship applications are BY INVITATION ONLY: Deadline 4pm on 2 February 2015

 We will only consider Full Studentship Applications from candidates who have completed the Expression of Interest form and have been invited to apply

-To be eligible to be considered for a studentship all candidates must have applied to study for a PhD in the Faculty of Arts and Human Sciences on the relevant programme
+To be eligible to be considered for a studentship all candidates must have applied to study for a PhD in the Faculty of Health and Medical Sciences on the relevant programme

 However please note that an application for a place on a PhD Programme is NOT an application to be considered for a Studentship